-BoE keeps rates and total stock of asset purchases unchanged in May, but reduces pace of bond buying
+BoE keeps rates and total target stock of asset purchases unchanged in August, but adopts a more hawkish tone

-At its meeting ending on 5 May, the Bank of England (BoE) maintained the bank rate at the record low of 0.10%, where it has been since March 2020.
-Moreover, the Bank agreed to keep the total stock of investment-grade corporate bonds and UK government bonds at GBP 895 billion.
-However, the BoE decided to reduce the pace of bond purchases.
+At its meeting ending on 4 August, the Bank of England (BoE) maintained the bank rate at the record low of 0.10%, where it has been since March 2020.
+Moreover, the Bank agreed to keep the total target stock of investment-grade corporate bonds and UK government bonds purchases at GBP 895 billion.
+However, one board member dissented, and voted to reduce the total target stock of bond purchases.

 United Kingdom - Interest Rate Data

 5 years of economic forecasts for more than 30 economic indicators.

 Get a sample report showing our regional, country and commodities data and analysis.

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.